 How can I remove sand scratches from the glass?

 It’s the perfect polishing that adds a wow factor to a glass object.
 And such perfection requires the right sanding tool.
 However, selecting the quality right grit sandpaper is somewhat troublesome.
-So, we reviewed some of the best sandpaper for glass.
+So, I reviewed some of the best sandpaper for glass.
 I think you have already chosen the finest one from the list.
-We are confident that you won’t be disappointed.
+I am confident that you won’t be disappointed.

 You May Also Like: